hzadl/chat-gpt-detector/README.md

 ## Run the ML pipeline

 In order to train and run the ML pipeline in Sagemaker, go to Step Functions in AWS and start the execution.
-You can check progress of
+You can check the training progress of in the Training Jobs section of SageMaker.
+Once the Step Functions completed successfully, you will see the
-SageMaker also in the Training Jobs section of SageMaker.
-Once the SageMaker Endpoint is created you can also check your SageMaker Endpoint.
-After running the State Machine in Step Functions successfully, you will see the SageMaker Endpoint being created in the AWS Console in the SageMaker Endpoints section.
+SageMaker Endpoint being created in the AWS Console in the SageMaker Endpoints section.
 Make sure to wait for the Status to change to “InService”.

 ## Test Sagemaker endpoint

-Use the following script to test the Sagemaker endpoint.Please replace the endpoint with the actual endpoint.
+Use the following script to test the Sagemaker endpoint.Please replace the endpoint with the actual SageMaker endpoint.
 ```shell script
 python src/container/local_test/test_enpoint.py
 ```